jeffreywallphd/AutoProphet/README.md

 3. With the repository cloned and the config folder renamed, you are now ready to start the program.
 If you haven't already done so, you will need to install NodeJS mentioned earlier.
 To run the program, open the terminal/command line.

    * VS Code has a terminal built in.
 To access the terminal in VS Code, Click the View -> Terminal option from the top menu bar.
-   * You will need to point the terminal to the auto-prophet folder.
+   * You will need to point the terminal to the OpenFinAL folder.
 This can be done with the **cd** command (i.e., change directory).
 If you are in VS Code, simply type the following and press Enter: **cd auto-prophet**

    <img width="407" alt="step3ish" src="https://github.com/jeffreywallphd/AutoProphet/assets/148374675/55c7f90e-c12d-4eb0-8aae-d558c90e670e">

-   * Now that the terminal is pointed to the auto-prophet directory, you can install the code resources (i.e., dependencies) the project uses.
+   * Now that the terminal is pointed to the OpenFinAL directory, you can install the code resources (i.e., dependencies) the project uses.
 To do this, type the following command into the terminal: **npm install**

    <img width="465" alt="step5ish" src="https://github.com/jeffreywallphd/AutoProphet/assets/148374675/111363a0-903b-4fc7-a921-41024a63d9a4">